mhagdorn/gitlab-learning-scripts/README.md

   - student group projects are mapped to repositories in a subgroup.
 Students are added to their respective repositories
   - have private instructor repositories that the personal/group repositories are cloned from

-- We will need runners for the CI/CD pipelines.
-CI/CD is used for
-  - testing
-  - quarto document generation